JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 Strahler (1952)

-If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area values ​​will be interpolated to the contour lines input by the user and then the volume will be calculated.
+If the user inputs contour lines, the values ​​will be calculated taking into account all elevations in the DEM, and then the area and volumes values ​​will be interpolated to the contour lines input by the user.

 This tool calculates the empty volume of the DEM by elevation.